CBSA July 2024 Trade Verification Priorities List

 • Directed Compliance Letter (DCL): The DCL is the letter you most want to avoid.
 It is when CBSA knows of an instance(s) of non-compliance and issues a monetary penalty.

-The January Trade Verification Priority List is the first of two expected releases this year.
+The July Trade Verification Priority List is the latter of the releases this year.

 The CBSA Targeted Verification Priorities Are: